 Most people think that mosquitoes are active only during the summer.
-The truth is that if the fall is warm enough, they might stick around for the majority of the autumn season.
+The truth is that if the fall is warm enough, they might stick around for most of the autumn season.
 Even though a mosquito-free state is really hard to achieve, there are many things you can do to not only avoid mosquitoes but to also get rid of most of them.
 This will ensure that you can enjoy a mosquito-free fall.

 As weird as it might seem, mosquitoes tend to be even more active in the early fall than they are in the summer.
 In the fall, the weather is cooler, but it’s still warm.
 This means mosquitoes can hunt for blood day and night.
 Observations show that in the fall, mosquitoes might even bite humans more.

 With the Zika virus and other mosquito-borne threats out there, it might be smart to keep avoiding mosquito bites and combating mosquitoes even though summer is ending.
 So, if you need a little fall refresher about how to do that, keep on reading.

 Outdoors Mosquito Control

 Use mosquito control measures in your yard for even greater assurance that you won’t get mosquito bites.
 We usually associate fall with colder weather and spending the majority of our time indoors.
 But early fall is the perfect time for backyard bonfires and barbecues since the temperatures aren’t scorching hot, but aren’t uncomfortably cold either.

-There are a couple of different things you can do to make sure that mosquitoes won’t bother you.
+You can do a couple of different things to ensure mosquitoes won’t bother you.
 First, you can use a mosquito fogger to spray your yard with insecticide.
 That will keep the mosquitoes away for a long time.
 Just make sure that you thoroughly fog the perimeter of your yard so that the mosquitoes stay away.